How to Identify Animal Droppings

-To help you out in your investigation, here is a comprehensive animal scat guide for every critter most likely to be in your home.
-Inside, you will find helpful information including a wildlife poop identification chart, animal droppings descriptions, comparisons, photos, cleanup and safety information, removal procedure, and more.
+To help you with your investigation, here is a comprehensive guide to animal poop from the pest species most likely to be a nuisance.
+You will find helpful information including a wildlife poop identification chart, animal droppings descriptions, comparisons, photos, cleanup and safety information, removal procedure, and more.

 Animal Droppings in Attics

-Mouse droppings are approximately 1/4" (0.635 cm), roughly one-third of the size of rat droppings.
+Mouse droppings are approximately 1/4″ (0.635 cm), roughly one-third of the size of rat droppings.
 Mouse poop is also tapered or pointed on the edges.
-Lastly, mice will disperse their poop in different areas of the attic.
-On the other hand, rat droppings are significantly larger at 1/2" - 3/4" of an inch, depending on the species.
+Lastly, mice will scatter their poop throughout the attic.
+On the other hand, rat droppings are significantly larger at 1/2″ – 3/4″ of an inch, depending on the species.
 Rat poop is typically concentrated in one area, as they tend to designate an area for the bathroom.

 Is rat or mouse poop dangerous?